5 Concepts That Explain Why The World Seems Totally Fucked

 Do you know why people share stuff online?
 Probably you’re thinking about the following reasons: 1) To support a cause they believe in; 2) To express themselves; 3) To grow and nourish their relationship with their online friends…

 And since the photo editing tools are getting easier to use and widely available, we tend to get even more likes per post.
 More likes equals more dopamine, which leads to an ego boost (and addiction).
 At some point, people start thinking things like: “Since I have a thousand people liking my post I must be special!
 My boss should increase my salary and reduce my working hours.”
-But outside of their disorganized rooms, and online existence, they’re rarely as entrepreneurial as they seem on Instagram.
+But outside of our disorganized rooms, and online existence, we’re rarely as entrepreneurial as we say on Instagram.

 Social media feeds our false self.3 Our desire for attention grows with each new like but our willingness to do better work decreases because we think that stuff should just happen for us.
 We think we’re worthy for more just because we have “followers and likes” and people like our “genuine images.”
 Unfortunately, when reality strikes, we get fired, zombies attack, we don’t even learn from our mistakes.
 Rather, we blame others because “I can’t be wrong.
 I’m special.”